How to Get Prepared for Zendesk Import

 The new shiny thing isn’t always better.
 This similarity is applicable to HubSpot Service Hub.
 The solution is new and offers significant functionality (ticketing, live chat, automation and routing, knowledge base, reporting, email templates, and the like) other help desk software provides as well.

 In the drawbacks list, you will find one level pricing ($400/mo for five users), report add-on (for $200 per month), each additional user will cost $80 per month, and API access comes at $500 per month.

 It is hard to say that HubSpot Service Hub is a competitor to Zendesk, as the solution is new and the feature set may change in the future after they receive feedback.

 The changes in business are both inevitable and necessary.
 That’s why the switch from email to help desk software is an expected change.
 This is a step to maximizing the efficiency of customer support processes, improve the product or service quality, and reduce the support agents' workload.
-Thus, people are intimidating to the changes.
+Thus, people are intimidated by the changes.
 The staff buying into the help desk implementation comes out as another business challenge.

-Quite often the changes are met as the least popular things, so the initiative of Zendek import should be understood and reinforced by the action among the team.
-If you want to create the organizational “buy-in”, then your goal is to get support for this innovation.
+Quite often, the changes are met as the least popular things, so the initiative of Zendek import should be understood and reinforced by the action among the team.
+If you want to create the organizational “buy-in,” then your goal is to get support for this innovation.
 There is no problem ever insurmountable, and there is a couple of things to ease this process.

 #1 Become a Change Expert

 First, you need to learn as many details as possible about the organization import and the platform - in our case, about Zendesk.
 You should be ready to answer a lot of questions when it comes to asking for supporting a change.
 And, perhaps, the most important, you must see the change as the opportunity yourself; otherwise, no one will be convinced of its merits.